bioscan-ml/bioscan-clip/README.md

 ## Train

-To train using BIOSCAN-1M:
+Use `[train_cl.py](scripts/train.cl_.py)` with the appropriate `model_config` to train BIOSCAN-CLIP.
 ```shell
 # From project folder
 python scripts/train_cl.py 'model_config={config_name}'
 ```

-For example
+To train the full model (I+D+T) using BIOSCAN-1M:
 ```shell
 # From project folder
 python scripts/train_cl.py 'model_config=lora_vit_lora_barcode_bert_lora_bert_ssl'
 ```
-For multiple GPU, you may have to
+For multi-GPU training, you may need to specify the transport communication between the GPU using NCCL_P2P_LEVEL:
 ```shell
 NCCL_P2P_LEVEL=NVL python scripts/train_cl.py 'model_config=lora_vit_lora_barcode_bert_lora_bert_ssl'
 ```

-To train using BIOSCAN-5M:
+To train the full model (I+D+T) using BIOSCAN-5M:
 ```shell
 python scripts/train_cl.py 'model_config=lora_vit_lora_barcode_bert_lora_bert_5m'
 ```

-## Eval
+## Evaluation

-Evaluation is done by predicting the accuracy of both seen and unseen species to test model generalizability.
+During evaluation, we using the trained encoders to obtain embeddings for input image or DNA, and the find the closest matching image or DNA and use the corresponding taxonomical labels as the predicted labels.
+We report both the micro and class averaged accuracy for seen and unseen species.

+TODO: specify how to run evaluation for different models, and different query and key combinations.

 To run evaluation for BIOSCAN-1M:
 ```shell